Deool Band

 Deool Band (IAST: Dē'ūḷa Banda; lit.
-'Temple closed') is a 2015 Indian Marathi-language drama film directed by Pravin Tarde and Pranit Kulkarni in their directorial debut.
+'Temple closed') is a 2015 Indian Marathi-language devotional thriller drama film directed by Pravin Tarde and Pranit Kulkarni in their directorial debut.
 It released on 31 July 2015.
-It stars Gashmeer Mahajani and Girija Joshi in the lead roles, with Mohan Joshi portraying Swami Samarth–considered to be an incarnation of Lord Dattatreya.
+It stars Gashmeer Mahajani and Girija Joshi in the lead roles, with Mohan Joshi portraying Swami Samarth– an incarnation of Lord Dattatreya.
 It is the story of a scientist who does not believe in god.

 Plot

-Dr. Raghav Shastri (Gashmeer Mahajani), Indian by origin, is NASA's youngest scientist.
+Dr. Raghav Shastri, Indian by origin, is NASA's youngest scientist.
 He returns to his motherland, only to find out that his country is full of God worshippers.
 However, Raghav is not one of them.
 He has been specially invited by the PM to work on a radio frequency project, which will strengthen the coastal security of the country.
 The people in charge of his security receive a tip-off from their sources that a terrorist group, led by Rashida and Hafiz, have arrived in Pune to kill Raghav Shastri and cripple India's coastal security project.
 Subsequently, they refuse to arrange his stay at a hotel and relocate him to a posh society in Pune.
 He becomes agitated to find out a temple of Swami Samarth, a God whom his parents believed in a lot, within his society's premises.
 Raghav, who has lied to his wife Radha and daughter Popo that his mother is dead, actually has an estranged relationship with her.
 For so many years, he has accused her of being responsible for the death of his father, Damodar Shastri.
 Therefore, he decides to finish his project at the earliest and leave.

-In ISRO, he is warmly welcomed by his superior Dr. Vyas(Mohan Agashe).
-However, his rival Dr. Ballar (Sunil Abhyankar), who had previously failed in this project, is agitated at his inclusion in the group.
+In ISRO, he is warmly welcomed by his superior Dr. Vyas.
+However, his rival Dr. Ballar, who had previously failed in this project, is agitated at his inclusion in the group.
 Meanwhile, during a family outing with Raghav, Hafiz tries to kill him by bombing the mall.
 However, he forgets the bomb in the rickshaw itself, which is later confiscated by the Anti-Terrorism Squad, who begin a hunt for Hafiz and his teammates.
 The night before the submission of the project to ISRO, Raghav is upset to find out that a festival, dedicated to Swami Samarth, is being celebrated in his society.
 He angrily storms out of the event and makes a scene.
 Subsequently, he is manhandled and beaten by the residents.
 In retaliation, he calls up Dr. Vyas and blackmails him into shutting down the temple permanently, in exchange of the frequency project.
 Dr. Vyas is forced to call the police and gets the temple shut down.
 However, unknown to Raghav, in his absence, his daughter accidentally ends up locking his project with a password, that Raghav is unable to remember.
-However, the big twist happens when God Swami Samarth (Mohan Joshi) himself comes to Raghav to test his atheism.
+However, the big twist happens when God Swami Samarth himself comes to Raghav to test his atheism.